But a little outside input won’t hurt. [it would, though]

-In a few days, I will be starting a person-centered therapy, aka person-centered counseling, client-centered therapy, or, after the guy who invented it, also called Rogerian psychotherapy – zu deutsch: Gesprächstherapie, which is also the name I prefer because it makes it more about talking and less about counseling or psychoanalysing and whatnot.
-Most definitely makes it sound less intimidating.
+In a few days, I will be starting a person-centered counseling – zu deutsch: Gesprächstherapie, which is also the name I prefer because it makes it more about talking and less about counseling or psychoanalysing and whatnot.
+Definitely makes it sound less intimidating.
+And me less crazy.

-It’s been a very, very long time since I had regular meetings with somebody.
+It’s been a long time since I was last seeing someone, as in therapist.
 It’s been in fact so long that my last therapy sessions were still filed under “home visiting family therapy”.
 Naturally, I am a bit scared as to what to expect now.
 I suppose, it can only get better though, right?
 There’s just been too many things piling up, too much emotional baggage and garbage that I have vigorously ignored.
-However, in the end, there’s only so much running or bouldering or engaging in other time-body-and-mind-consuming tasks one can do to cope before one realizes more drastical measures are required.
-I’ve long since gotten to that point and alread left it far behind, and I’m honestly just glad the bestest roomie was not around when I hit my low-point because that’s something you don’t want anybody to witness.
-In order to get to grips with all this, I met up with my sister, who always has the answers to the questions I don’t even have to ask.
-And yet again, she did here, too, with a little bit of good timing and coincidence playing along.
-Let’s take a little explanatory detour: Despite casually rocking her master in psychology (you go, girl!), she is also currently enrolled in further training to specialize on person-centered counseling.
-One requirement is that everybody participating in said further training should suggest someone in need of therapy who is willing to participate and then in return is willing to become a case study.
+However, in the end, there’s only so much running or bouldering or engaging in other time-body-and-mind-consuming tasks one can do to cope before one realizes more drastic measures are required.
+I’ve long since gotten to that point and left it far behind, and I’m honestly just glad the bestest roomie was not around when I hit my low-point because that’s something you don’t want anybody to witness.
+In order to get to grips with all this, I met up with my sister, who always has the answers to all questions I didn’t have the words for.
+She’s a superstar anyway.
+Not only did she casually rock her master in psychology, she is also currently enrolled in further training to specialize on above mentioned person-centered counseling.
+One requirement of her course is that everybody suggests someone in need of therapy who is willing to participate and then in return is willing to become a case study.

 In other words, I’m a guinea pig.